vmapps/dashcards/README.md

 	"arguments": [<arguments>,<sent>,<to>,<plugin>]
 }
 ```
-Note that a specific template can be declared in the configuration file to replace `<plugin>.html` (by default).
+Note: specific template can be defined in configuration file to replace `<plugin>.html` (default).
-Tenmplate name should not contain any extension (.html will be automatically added).
+Template name should not contain any extension (`.html` will be automatically added).
 ```
 {
 	"title": "<name of the card>",